Kenya: Investing in education for a better future

 - A new information management system has transformed the delivery of education in Kenya.
 Real-time data allows the government to monitor indicators such as attendance, enrollment and staffing in a transparent and reliable way.

-In 2008, Kenya committed to an ambitious vision: to become a middle-income nation by 2030.
+In 2008, Kenya committed to an ambitious vision: to become a newly industrialized nation by 2030.
 The country has prioritized reforming its education system as key to achieving this goal.

 With support from GPE, the government of Kenya is systematically removing the barriers to quality education.
 From raising teaching standards to providing greater access to textbooks and clean and safe sanitation, emphasis is placed on reaching the most marginalized, including girls and refugee children, to ensure education is accessible to all.